%%{init: { 'logLevel': 'debug' } }%%

 return cropped_img, patches

-= demonstrate_crop_strategy(irregular_img, patch_size) cropped_img, crop_patches
+cropped_img, crop_patches = demonstrate_crop_strategy(irregular_img, patch_size)

 Crop Strategy Results: